apache/tinkerpop/gremlin-language/examples/graphs-over-thrift/README.md

 ## Generating sources

 Some of the sources in this directory are hand-written, while others are generated.
-Follow the steps below in order to re-created all of the generated sources.
+Follow the steps below in order to re-create all of the generated sources.
 Note: the first step requires Dragon, which is a proprietary tool.

 ### Generate property_graphs.thrift: